sasagawa888/eisl/README.md

 - macOS 11.1 clang 12.0.0
 - OpenBSD

+If you use Clang on MacOS, provide option to Clang compatible with GCC.

 If you want to use library files from anyplace other than the `PREFIX` argument (default */usr/local*),